-Answer: International models will have the Interstate SRM-24 batteries installed (optional GPL-24), unless your trailer was equipped with the optional solar panel feature in which you trailer comes standard with the Lifeline GLP-24.
+Answer: International models will have the Interstate SRM-24 batteries installed, unless your trailer was equipped with the optional solar panel feature, in which you trailer comes standard with the Lifeline GPL-24T.

 5. Do you recommend using a surge protector when plugged into shore power?